AddPay/addpay-php-sdk/README.md

 ## Changelog
 2018/01/07
-- Added YouTube video to Wiki for those who can't read
+- Added YouTube video on REST JSON API's to Wiki for those who refuse to read
 - Idiot-proofing:
   - Added magic getters alongside magic setters
   - Removed native PHP error exceptions to prevent morons from thinking the package is broken meanwhile they're using it wrong.
 Now you won't see any errors on calling `getAnthingHere()`, but instead receive a null value where applicable.